This Is What Happened When Marine Le Pen Went To Moscow

 7. The National Front has previously taken a loan from a Russian bank, but officials from the party and Putin’s spokesman said this trip was not a cash-raising exercise.

 In 2014, Le Pen’s National Front received a $9.7 million loan from Russian bank FCRB, which had raised concerns over Moscow’s potential influence on her and her party.
-But last year, the bank went bust, and since then, Russian deposit agency has been trying legal ways to recover the bank’s loans.
+But last year the bank went bust and since then, the Russian deposit agency has been trying legal ways to recover the bank’s loans.
 But it’s unclear if Russian officials have specifically discussed the repayment of loans given to National Front with Le Pen.

 Putin’s spokesperson also said the two leaders didn’t discuss financing of the party.

-Although Russia has denied any involvement, state-sponsored Russian outlets like RT and Sputnik have published false reports, aimed at undermining Macron.
+Although Russia has denied any involvement, state-sponsored Russian outlets like RT and Sputnik have published false reports aimed at undermining Macron.

 - President Trump has given House Republicans an ultimatum: Pass their health care bill Friday or he'll move on to other issues.